-In the original Scooby-Doo cartoon, Velma Dinkley was portrayed as nerdy and buttoned-up.
+In the original Scooby-Doo cartoon TV show, Velma Dinkley was portrayed as nerdy and buttoned-up.
 Then, Linda Cardellini reinvented Velma as the sexy smart chick who wears the occasional plunging V-neck in the live-action Scooby-Doo films, making her "cool" to girls and "hot" to their boyfriends.
-Whether you want to dress as old-school Velma or the hip, trendy version, the basic elements of the costume are the same, from the orange tube socks up.
+Whether you want to dress as old-school Velma or the hip, trendy version, the basic elements of this DIY Halloween costume are the same, from the orange tube socks up.

 Things You'll Need